Faculty & Staff

 Urban Sociology, Social Theory, Race and Ethnic Relations, Social Problems, Sociology of Music and Art, Field Methods

 Professional Publications & Contributions

-Jorge Capetillo, Glenn Jacobs and Philip Kretsedemas, eds.
-(Forthcoming).
+Capetillo, Jorge, Glenn Jacobs and Philip Kretsedemas, eds.
+2013.
 Migrant Marginality: A Transnational Perspective.
 New York: Routledge.

 Movahedi, Siamak & Glenn Jacobs.
 (2012).
 "Death In The Service Of Life: Individual and Cultural Projections and Practices."
 In Marcelline Block and Christina Staudt, eds., Unequal before Death, 60-75.
 Newcastle, UK: Cambridge Scholars Publishing.

 Jacobs, G. (2009).
 Influence and Canonical Supremacy: An Analysis of How George Herbert Mead Demoted Charles Horton Cooley in the Sociological Canon.
 Journal of the History of the Behavioral Sciences.
 45 (Spring): 117-144.

 Jacobs, Glenn (2006).
 Charles Horton Cooley: Imagining Social Reality.
 MA: University of Massachusetts Press.